Logius-standaarden/API-Design-Rules/sections/designRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
          The HTTP specifications offer a set of standard methods, where every method is designed with explicit semantics.
-Adhering to the HTTP specification is crucial, since HTTP clients and middleware applications rely on standardized characteristics.
+Adhering to the HTTP specification is crucial, since HTTP clients and middleware applications rely on standardised characteristics.
          <table>
             <thead>
                <tr>